na-na-hi/renget/archive/how2playba.md

 For the T3 node (only do this if ur a oldfag/whale): **Diamond (secret tech note) > Flower > Abundance (credits) > Shiny > Radiant > Mystic (elephs) > The Rest**
 The only reason to farm t3 nodes at this point is for the gifts, you'll have enough of everything else to spend it on getting here.
-You can spin the wheel with the Radiant and Mystic option for more entertaining results.
+You can spin the wheel with the Radiant and Mystic options for more entertaining results.

 >Material Fusion (the new one)